 Add a contingency

 You need to set some money aside for difficult days.
-An incident like a sudden car breakage can not be anticipated.
+An incident like a sudden car breakdown cannot be anticipated.
 Indeed, your budget is not complete without making room for contingencies.
 However, what you set aside does not have to be huge.
 A little every week will go a long way in making you more capable of dealing with contingencies.

 Subtract the sum of your expenses from your weekly income